Endodontics (Root Canals) in Hamilton

 Why we work hard to save the tooth

-An extraction followed by a single dental implant typically costs $4,000 to $6,000 in Ontario.
-A root canal plus a crown to protect the tooth runs $1,800 to $3,000.
-Beyond the cost, your own tooth has a periodontal ligament that lets you feel pressure and temperature in ways an implant never quite does.
+An extraction followed by a dental implant is almost always more involved than a root canal plus a crown.
+Beyond that, your own tooth has a periodontal ligament that lets you feel pressure and temperature in ways an implant never quite does.
 We default to saving the natural tooth whenever the prognosis is good.
 We only recommend extraction when the tooth is unrestorable, has a vertical root fracture, or has a poor periodontal prognosis.

 Single-visit versus multi-visit treatment